bradymholt/cRonstrue/README.md

 ## All Locales

-Alternatively you can import all locales and then pass in the `locale` option to specify the locale to use:
+Alternatively you can import all locales and then pass in the `locale` option:

 ```js
 import cronstrue from 'cronstrue/i18n';